 A report that lists requirements that are or are not linked to objects in the other class in a relationship.
 A full compliance report lists all requirements in the primary and secondary class, whether or not they are linked to each other.
 A compliance-only report lists either all matching requirements in the primary class that have links to matching requirements in the secondary class, or all matching requirements in the primary class.
-A non-compliance report lists either all matching requirements in the primary class that have no links to matching requirements in the secondary class, or all matching requirements in the secondary class that have no links to matching requirements in the primary class.
+A non-compliance report lists either all matching requirements in the primary class that have no links to matching requirements in the secondary class that have no links to matching requirements in the primary class that have no links to matching requirements in the primary class.